cocos/cocos-docs/en/concepts/scene/skybox.md

 # Skybox

 The skybox in a video game is a cube that wraps around the entire scene and can render and display the entire scene environment very well.
-The Skybox can also contribute very important IBL ambient lighting in PBR-based workflows.
+The Skybox can also contribute very important IBL ambient lighting the in PBR-based workflow.

 ![skybox](skybox/Skybox.png)

 ## Enable Skybox

-Check **Scene** in the **Hierarchy** panel, then check the **Enabled** property in the **skybox** component of the **Inspector** panel to enable the skybox.
+Check **Scene** in the **Hierarchy** panel, then check the **Enabled** property in the **Skybox** component of the **Inspector** panel to enable the skybox.

  ![enable skybox](skybox/enable-skybox.png)

-The skybox component properties are as follows:
+The **Skybox** component properties are as follows:

 | Property | Description |
 | :---| :--- |